robalb/custom-vm-emulator/readme.md

 # yan85 emulator, disassembler and timeless debuggger

-This project implements a Terminal user interface for the reverse engineering of yan85 programs, the pwncollege custom architetcture.
+This project implements a set of tools for the reverse engineering of yan85, the custom architecture used for vm-based obfuscation challenges in pwn.college

-Project Modules:
+## Project Modules:

-It's composed of an emulator and a Disassembler python modules, which can be used individually in reverse engineering scripts.
-A simple TUI debugger with time travel support is implemented based on those classes
+- `yan85.machine` A highly extensible yan85 emulator, with support for single-step execution mode
+- `yan85.disassembler` Simple disassembler that extends the given yan85 emulator
+- `yan85.debugger` A TUI program based on the textual python library.
+It provides a time travel debugger with a scrollable view of the program memory and code disassembly

 <p align="center">
 <img src="./docs/screen1.png" width="900px" height="auto" />